daveyarwood/blog.djy.io/src/_drafts/announcing-alda-2.md

 {% endhighlight %}

-I hope you enjoy the next generation of Alda, and that you're as excited about the future of Alda as I am!
-If you'd like, you can join our [Slack group][alda-slack] and let us know what you think of Alda 2.
-I'd love to hear your thoughts.
+I hope you enjoy the next generation of Alda, and that you're as excited as I am about the future.
+Please join our [Slack group][alda-slack] and let us know what you think of Alda 2.
+I'd love to hear your thoughts!

 Finally, I should mention that if you enjoy my work on Alda, you can support me and sustain the ongoing development of Alda by [becoming a sponsor][gh-sponsor].